NURSING PROGRAMS

 The following criteria have been identified for measuring program effectiveness:

-The most recent annual pass rate OR the mean pass rate for three most recent years must
+1. Performance on Licensure Exam: The most recent annual pass rate OR the mean pass rate for three most recent years must

 meet at least one of the following based on the total number of test-takers: 80% or greater for all first-time test-takers; or 80% or